xiaolai/the-self-cultivation-of-leeks/The-Self-Cultivation-of-Leeks-en.md

 The price volatility of some targets is naturally much more extreme than others.
 The price volatility of bitcoin is countless times greater than that of the US dollar on foreign exchange markets.
 During the early days, the price of bitcoin even fell 80% in one hour, or it could rise 500% in an hour…

 You can estimate the “daily volatility” of a trading target.
-If the daily volatility is 25%, your stop-loss line — in other words, “the biggest loss you can bear” — should be greater than 25% (40%, for example).
+If the daily volatility is 25%, your stop-loss line — in other words, “the biggest loss you can bear” — should be greater than 25% (40%, for example)...
+Because risk is what you are considering - especialy strong price volatility in trading markets - **"preparing for the worst" is always more prudent than "blind optimism".

 As to where exactly to set the stop-loss line, there are many factors that can play a role.
 The trader’s personality might even be one of the important factors.
 The most frustrating thing is that in the moment it is your personality that really decides your behavior.
 But, when we look back and think about it, your personality in the moment is more likely to have been decided by your long-term behavior.